KellerJordan/modded-nanogpt/README.md

 * Using a specifically quintic Newton-Schulz iteration as the method of orthogonalization.
 * Using non-convergent coefficients for the quintic polynomial in order to maximize slope at zero, and thereby minimize the number of necessary Newton-Schulz iterations.
 It turns out that the variance doesn't actually matter that much, so we end up with a quintic that (rapidly) converges to the range 0.68, 1.13 upon repeated application, rather than to 1.
-* Running the Newton-Schulz iteration in bfloat16 (whereas Shampoo implementations often compute the preconditioners via inverse-pth-roots in fp32 or fp64).
+* Running the Newton-Schulz iteration in bfloat16 (whereas Shampoo implementations often depend on inverse-pth-roots run in fp32 or fp64).

 Our use of a Newton-Schulz iteration for orthogonalization traces to [Bernstein & Newhouse (2024)](https://arxiv.org/abs/2409.20325), who suggested it as a way to compute Shampoo [5, 6] preconditioners, and theoretically explored Shampoo without preconditioner accumulation.